Yellow Monkshood

 The yellow-green buds in June are present for quite a long while before they begin to mature into greenish-yellow blossoms in July, with younger buds still coming along so that it will still be blooming well into August.

-These blooms are quite a contrast to the usual blue shades of monkshoods, but they are by no means daffodil-bright.
-They're a subdued yellow indeed, a pale cream color as easily taken for off-white or even pale green.
 Each helmet-flower on the spikes is taller & narrower than the helmets of blue varieties & bunch up in greater numbers than for most species.
 An added oddity is how the heads of the stalks bend into crooks while still in bud, but by the time the flowers open they are no longer bent at the top.
+So it has interesting behaviors.

 There overall impact is not as striking as for blue monkshoods of various sorts & they are problably more interesting as oddities for monkshood fans rather than significant in themselves.